 It has been with us for centuries, as long as man has been fermenting vegetable matter to produce alcohol, and it is a plague on the human race.
 Virtually every one of us has friends, relatives or close associates with the disease, or battle the addiction ourselves; although accurate figures don’t exist, estimates of the prevalence of alcohol addiction in the U.S. range between 5 and 12%.
 Whatever the real figure is, it is a lot, and the disease causes a wide range of problems.
 For example, close to 50% of all automobile fatalities involve alcohol.
-Yet the public remains incredibly ignorant about alcoholism, to the detriment and convenience of alcoholics, and the devastation of their families
+Yet the public remains shockingly ignorant about alcoholism, to the detriment and convenience of alcoholics, and the devastation of their families

 The ignorance is also profitable to some corporations that are not even officially in the beverage business.
-The ethical question is, do those corporations knowingly and intentionally encourage and facilitate that ignorance?
+The ethics question is, do those corporations knowingly and intentionally encourage and facilitate that ignorance?
 If so, they have a lot to answer for, and so do government consumer agencies and the media.
 This ignorance kills.

 The corporations in question are those that manufacture mouthwash, specifically mouthwash containing ethyl alcohol.
 Most Americans don’t know or suspect that mouthwash containing alcohol is a primary tool of the alcoholic’s craft, which is deception.
 Keeping the progressive disease, a debilitating addiction with genetic roots, hidden from fellow workers and family is a full time occupation, and popular mouthwashes like Listerine, a Johnson and Johnson product, are a godsend.
 Original formula Listerine is 26.9 percent alcohol, making it approximately 54 proof , though other flavors contain less.
 This means it is more potent than beer or wine, and comparable to some varieties of hard liquor.